Recycling & Waste

-We are continuously looking for opportunities to improve our reuse, recycling, and composting efforts at our global facilities in order to reduce waste.
+We are continuously looking for opportunities to improve our reuse, recycling and composting efforts at our global facilities in order to reduce waste.
 Throughout the world, EMC facilities maintain convenient recycling points for employees’ use, including paper and plastic collection bins in office areas as well as recycling and compost containers in our cafeterias.
-In addition, we use the following approach to capture recyclable materials in our facilities:
+In addition, we take the following approach to capture recyclable materials in our facilities:

 - In our Massachusetts, New Hampshire, North Carolina, California, and Cork locations, recyclables are removed from the waste stream by waste management contractors or municipal providers.

 - In our manufacturing operations, waste materials are segregated and recycled by our waste management vendors into reusable commodities, reducing the overall cost of recycling to the business.

 Highlights from 2015 include: